abzjy024/ECBME4060-Project-NSCLS-jz3121/README.md

     --data (containing clinical data, RNA seqence data (including data before and after coexpression) and mutation data)

-    --coexpression_combination.Rmd (used to do coexpression of RNA sequence data)
+    --coexpression_combination.Rmd (used to do coexpression of RNA sequence data for KNN)

     --jg4159_RandomForest (prediction pipeline using Random Forest)